 Visitors to Howletts Wild Animal Park can witness world-leading conservation in action this year – all day, every day.
 Howletts Wild Animal Park, Kent’s most successful and multi award winning animal park, offers visitors the chance to experience real conservation.

 Howletts is a breeding sanctuary for some of the most rare and endangered species in the world.
-With over 450 animals and over 50 individual species, plus plenty of new births and arrivals.
+With over 300 animals across 47 individual species, plus plenty of new births and arrivals.
 Visitors have the opportunity to see real animals, real close and be part of real conservation in action.

 Home to the world’s largest collection of critically endangered western lowland gorillas and the largest herd of African elephants in the UK, Howletts offers visitors the chance to get up close to Amur tigers, Northern Chinese leopards, lions and wolves in their glass fronted enclosures, and walk with lemurs as the Madagascan favourites explore the branches overhead.
 Discover and enjoy the prehistoric wonders of the Animals of The Ice Age through our woodland walk.

 Come to Canoe Wild for a fun and memorable experience on the River Stour!
 Whether you are looking for some fresh air or family fun, Canoe Wild is a great day out for everyone.

 Canoeing is a gentle outdoor activity ideal for all abilities; families, beginners and groups are all welcome.
 No experience is required and we supply all the equipment you need with experienced and friendly coaches on hand.
 Come along and explore Kent’s rivers, experience stunning scenery, get close to wildlife and feel the benefits of escaping into the great outdoors!